Skip to content

 7. Inspection survey of the Okutadami River

-8. Raymond Architectural Office Co., Ltd. establishment in Azabu
+8. Established Raymond Architectural Office Inc. in Azabu

-10. Awarded the Order of the Rising Sun, Third Class, Gold Rays with Neck Ribbon
+10. Received the Third Rank of the Order of the Rising Sun, Gold Rays with Neck Ribbon

-*Created from Hiroshi Misawa's "The Architecture of Antonin Raymond" published by Kashima Publishing
+*Created from "The Architecture of Antonin Raymond" by Hiroshi MISAWA, published by Kashima Publishing Co., Ltd.

 INDEX